Running Tests & Reading Reports

 python cli.py run --suite smoke

 Runs every .md file inside tests/smoke/.
-Suites run in parallel — the default is 3 concurrent browser sessions (configurable in config.yaml under parallel).
+Suites run in parallel.
+The default is 3 concurrent browser sessions (configurable in config.yaml under parallel).

 Run a single file